James H. McClintock

-James Henry McClintock (1864–1934) was an American teacher, journalist, volunteer cavalry officer in Roosevelt's Rough Riders, civil servant, radio broadcaster, author and historian.
+James Harvey McClintock (February 23, 1864 – May 10, 1934) was an American teacher, journalist, volunteer cavalry officer in Roosevelt's Rough Riders, civil servant, radio broadcaster, author and historian.

 Early life and education

 Colonel James Harvey McClintock was born in Sacramento, California, February 23, 1864, and is a son of John and Sarah G. (Brittingham) McClintock, of Illinois and Maryland, respectively.
 The father was a pioneer of California, where, in Sacramento he became a grain shipper and where for many years he was city auditor.
 James H. McClintock acquired an academic education in his native state, in San Francisco and Berkeley, and later graduated from the Normal School of Arizona at Tempe.
 In early manhood he engaged in teaching for several terms.

 Arizona Territory

-He arrived in Arizona in June; 1879, on one of the first passenger trains into Maricopa.
+He arrived in Arizona in June, 1879, on one of the first passenger trains into Maricopa.
 He located in Phoenix, having come to the territory to join his brother, Charles E. McClintock, then engaged in the publication of the Phoenix Herald and soon thereafter took part in the first republican organization known in Phoenix.
 Since that time he was since been connected with many papers published in the state, in Phoenix, Prescott, Globe, Tempe and Tucson.
 While residing in Tempe, when but twenty two years of age, he was made justice of the peace and at the same time was engaged in the publication of a paper and in the operation of a farm.
 For years he was a member of the board of directors of the normal schools of Arizona.

 McClintock was an employee in the adjutant general's office at Whipple Barracks in 1886–87 at the time of the Geronimo campaign.
 For a long period he was the Arizona member of the National Irrigation Congress executive committee, also acting as secretary for the congress.